-We propose a novel combination of the strengths of an LLM and a dedicated MT model via token-level fusion.
+We propose a novel integration of a LLM and dedicated NMT model via token-level fusion.
 This ensembling combines strengths of each model, which emerge from their differences.
-LLMs are trained on more data than dedicated MT models, and have more parameters.
-While LLMs are exposed to some parallel data \cite{briakou-etal-2023-searching}, they are trained on vastly more monolingual data, which likely gives them different domain coverage and more fluency than most MT models.
-MT models are more directly trained on the task of translation.
-For example, \citet{jiao2023chatgpt} found ChatGPT is more likely to hallucinate but is stronger at the spoken domain, while dedicated NMT models are stronger for medical domains and social-media-style noisy text.
-LLMs easily can be prompted with auxiliary information, such as domain and document context---while that is more complicated for NMT.
+LLMs are trained on more data than NMT models, and have more parameters.
+While LLMs are exposed to some parallel data \cite{briakou-etal-2023-searching}, they are trained on vastly more monolingual data, which likely gives them different domain coverage and more fluency than dedicated models.
+NMT models are trained on the translation task.
+For example, \citet{jiao2023chatgpt} found ChatGPT is more likely to hallucinate but is stronger at translating the spoken domain, while dedicated models are stronger for medical domains and social-media-style noisy text.
+LLMs can easily be prompted with auxiliary information--- such as domain and document context---while that is more complicated for NMT.

-In this work we: \begin{packed_itemize} \item propose on-the-fly ensembling of an MT model with a prompted-for-translation LLM, \item demonstrate that a weaker-at-translation LLM can improve translations of a MT model, \item combine with domain and context prompting, \item and demonstrate our method is better than MT ensembles and non-prompted LLMs. \end{packed_itemize}
+In this work we: \begin{packed_itemize} \item propose on-the-fly ensembling of an MT model with a prompted-for-translation LLM, \item combine it with domain and context prompting, \item demonstrate that a weaker-at-translation LLM can improve translations of a MT model, \item and demonstrate our method is better than MT ensembles and ensembles with non-prompted LLMs. \end{packed_itemize}